Aviation Maintenance (A.A.S.)

 Admission to the program is at the discretion of the program faculty and requires an interview with the program advisor.

 Early Program Start: Fall, spring, and summer classes for students in the Airframe & Powerplant program begin and end outside the traditional start and end dates of UAF.
-These dates require students to be available to attend classes daily throughout the year and because many courses are only offered once per year, it is important for students to work closely with their program advisor to ensure optimal course selected.
+These dates require students to be available to attend classes daily throughout the year and because program courses are only offered once per year, it is important for students to work closely with their program advisor to ensure optimal courses are selected.

-If you have general questions about housing or would like additional information about housing rates or submitting your request to move in early, please contact UAF Residence Life at (907) 474-7247
+If you have general questions about housing or how to submit your request to move in early, please contact UAF Residence Life at (907) 474-7247.

 Have questions?
 Would you like more information?
 Let us help connect you to an expert who can answer your questions and/or help you with pre-admission, academic assessment, financial aid or choosing a major.